 The purpose of the Diplomate Program is to offer chiropractors the educational and clinical experience to confidently and proficiently care for pregnant women and children.
 The intent of this program is to empower the chiropractor to expand the chiropractic family lifestyle within the community, country and the world.

 The Diplomate Program is a 400-hour program completed in two 200-hour parts.
-Part one is the 200-hour ICPA Certification Program, consisting of 16 modules: 14 seminars and 2 in-office PBRN projects.
-Part two consists of nine Diplomate-specific requirements that demonstrate clinical implementation of what was taught in part one.
+Part one is the 200-hour ICPA Certification Program, consisting of 19 seminars and a final exam.
+Part two consists of ten Diplomate-specific requirements that demonstrate clinical implementation of what was taught in part one.
 Most Diplomate requirements are in-office clinical applications and research projects.
 In addition, travel and expenses have been significantly minimized for the course work to allow the requirements to be more conducive to the practitioner’s schedule.

 The Diplomate Program is endorsed and certified by the Academy of Chiropractic Family Practice.